sennetconsortium/documentation/docs/apis/entity-api/index.md

 ]
 </code>
 </pre>
-If we only wanted the UUIDs in the response, our code would look like:
+If we only wanted the UUIDs in the response, we simply add the `"uuid"` property to the list.
+So our code would look like:
 <pre class="line-numbers">
 <code class="language-python" data-prismjs-copy="Copy">body = {
     "filter_properties": ["uuid"]